Tourism in Israel

+Background

+During Ottoman rule of the Holy Land, there was frequent travel from Mediterranean countries to the Holy Land despite wars between the Ottoman Empire and Christian states of the region.
+By the early modern period, people considered of lower social class were making pilgrimages to the Holy Land as well.

+Tourism to the Holy Land was mostly of religious nature until the 19th century, consisting of pilgrimages, with multiple monasteries and hospices hosting the pilgrims.
+In the 19th century, popular tourism began to reach the region with the advent of package tours by Thomas Cook and Son.
+Cook's company arrange travel for 12,000 people, among them Germany's Kaiser Wilhelm II.
+With European powers taking more interest in the Holy Land by the second half of the 19th century, there was an increase in travel from Europe and the United States (a notable example is Mark Twain's tour of the Holy Land).
+In the 20th century mass tourism to Israel began.

 Most-visited cities

 Jerusalem

 Jerusalem is the most-visited city with 3.5 million tourist arrivals annually as of 2017.
 One of the oldest cities in the world, it is the proclaimed capital of, and largest city of Israel, if the area and population of Israeli-occupied East Jerusalem are included.
 It is a holy city to the three major Abrahamic religions – Judaism, Christianity, and Islam – and hosts many historical, archaeological, religious and other attractions.

 West Jerusalem was built starting in the 1800s with the expansion beyond the Old City walls, gradually expanded throughout the British Mandate, and continued after the creation of Israel in 1948.
 Selected tourist attractions in this area are: